Color names

 #FF4F00

-The web color coral is a shade of orange.
-Other modern color schemes use various shades of orange or red.
-The first recorded use of coral as a color name in English was in 1513.
+Rose pink is a reddish purple color.
+The first recorded use of rose pink as a color name in English was in 1760.

 Baker-Miller Pink, also known as P-618, Schauss pink, or Drunk-Tank Pink is a tone of pink which has been observed to temporarily reduce hostile, violent or aggressive behavior.
 It was originally created by mixing white indoor latex paint with red trim semi-gloss outdoor paint in a 1:8 ratio by volume.
 Alexander Schauss did extensive research into the effects of the color on emotions at the Naval Correctional Facility in Seattle, and named it after the institute directors, Baker and Miller.